MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/dataflows/dataflows-introduction-self-service.md

 ms.reviewer: ''
 ms.service: powerbi
 ms.subservice: pbi-dataflows
-ms.topic: how-to
+ms.topic: concept-article
-ms.date: 11/10/2023
+ms.date: 09/18/2024
+ms.custom: FY25Q1-Linter
 LocalizationGroup: Data from files
+#customer intent: As a Power BI user I want to learn about Power BI dataflows.
 ---

 # Introduction to dataflows and self-service data prep

+As data volume continues to grow, so does the challenge of wrangling that data into well-formed, actionable information.
+We want data that’s ready for analytics, to populate visuals, reports, and dashboards, so we can quickly turn our volumes of data into actionable insights.
+With self-service data prep for big data in Power BI, you can go from data to Power BI insights with just a few actions.
+:::image type="content" source="media/dataflows-introduction-self-service-flow.png" alt-text="Diagram of the flow of data in the Microsoft Common Data Model.":::

 >[!TIP]
 >You can also try Dataflow Gen2 in [Data Factory in Microsoft Fabric](/fabric/data-factory/), an all-in-one analytics solution for enterprises.
 [Microsoft Fabric](/fabric/get-started/microsoft-fabric-overview) covers everything from data movement to data science, real-time analytics, business intelligence, and reporting.
 Learn how to [start a new trial](/fabric/get-started/fabric-trial) for free.

-As data volume continues to grow, so does the challenge of wrangling that data into well-formed, actionable information.
-We want data that’s ready for analytics, to populate visuals, reports, and dashboards, so we can quickly turn our volumes of data into actionable insights.
-With self-service data prep for big data in Power BI, you can go from data to Power BI insights with just a few actions.

-:::image type="content" source="media/dataflows-introduction-self-service-flow.png" alt-text="Diagram of the flow of data in the Microsoft Common Data Model.":::

-## When to use dataflows

 Dataflows are designed to support the following scenarios: